AntonioCd96/VS-IR-Raman/README.md

 `python -m ipykernel install --user --name=pyIR-Raman`

 *Note-1: You are of course welcome to install any additional package to the aforementioned conda environment.*
-*Note-2: The aforementioned setup has already been tested by the IR-Raman technical staff on Mac OS Sonoma 14.0, Ubuntu 22.04, and Windows 10.*
+*Note-2: The aforementioned setup has already been tested by the IR-Raman technical staff on Ubuntu 22.04, and Windows 10.*
+*Note-3: You can clone the github by executing this command: `git clone https://github.com/AntonioCd96/VS-IR-Raman`.*

 ## Dry-run Instructions